 Celebrating the discovery of gold by Gabriel Read in 1861, the Tuapeka Goldfields Museum showcases the gold mining history of the Lawrence area.
 Displays explain traditional methods of obtaining gold, from panning to sluicing.
 There is also a room dedicated to the Chinese community that once worked on the goldfields.
 Plus, there are more displays showing the old school, church and social life of the gold miners and their families.
-For more museums in the area, see6 Best Museums in Clutha & The Catlins.
+For more museums in the area, see 6 Best Museums in Clutha & The Catlins.

 Location: 17 Ross Place

-6. Jump on a jet boat tour
+6. Jump on a Jet Boat Tour

 Race up the Clutha River in an exciting jet boat tour with Beaumont Jet.
 They offer an adventure tour through stunning river gorge scenery to Native Island, where you’ll learn stories of the early Maori and view birds in their nesting areas.
 Alternatively, take the eco-tour to Birch Island which is a special conservation reserve with native forest and rare birds and insects.
-Check out more activities like this in17 Places to Jet Boat in New Zealand.
+Check out more activities like this in the 17 Places to Jet Boat in New Zealand.

 Location: 29 Rongahere Road, Beaumont, 19km northwest of Lawrence